Starting a Business in Nebraska

 Lincoln, NE 68509‑8903

-When registering your business online you will either be assigned a Nebraska ID number at the time of registration; or, if a Nebraska ID number is not assigned, the Department will contact you within five business days for additional information.
+When registering your business online you will either be assigned a Nebraska ID number at the time of registration; or, if a Nebraska ID number is not assigned, DOR will contact you within five business days for additional information.
 When filing a paper Nebraska Tax Application, Form 20, please allow two weeks for processing.
 To avoid delays in processing time, make sure all information is accurate and complete, and that the form is signed by the owner, partner, or corporate officer.

 The following are separate applications for certain programs: